jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 ## Domain Name System or DNS

-To identify a host on the internet, we use IP addresses as labels, plus a port number that specifies the dedicated channel for communication.
+To identify a host on the internet, we use IP addresses as labels (plus a port number that specifies the dedicated channel for communication).
 However, as the internet is composed by an innumerable number of hosts, it would be extremely confusing tracking which addresses identify which hosts, and wouldn't be very human-friendly.
 For this reason, the DNS service exist.

 DNS is a distributed (not centralized) database across multiple, hierarchically organized servers, that is used for mapping the domain name with human-friendly host format like `www.google.com` to the appropriate IP address, like `197.251.230.45`, in an HTTP request.